Investigação, Desenvolvimento e Inovação● 2021

-In 2019 event for the first time the organizing committee look for some sponsors, enriching the team-building activities, with recycled bags (GIRA), notebooks and pencils (Centro de Informação Geoespacial do Exército), re-usable water bottles (EPAL) and some fruit for the attendants (Frutalvor).
+In the 2020 edition the organizing committee got acquired some sponsors, enriching the team-building activities, with reusable bags and tshirts (Rothoblaas), pencils and notebooks (Centro de Informação Geoespacial do Exército), water bottles (Luso), cereal bars (Nestlé – Fitness), and coffee (Delta).

-This event has been disseminated in CERIS Newsletter, pag.12 (https://www.dropbox.com/s/lxh193h6aj72tls/newsletter_jan2020.pdf?dl=0) and on CERIS Web page (www.ceris.pt) for the IST community and to the public in general.
-CERIS Open Day can have a strong link with the IST Open Day and with other initiatives from other IST research units.
+This event has been disseminated in CERIS Newsletter, and on CERIS Web page (www.ceris.pt) for the IST community and to the public in general.
+CERIS Day Out/CERIS Open Day can have a strong link with the IST Open Day and with other initiative from other IST research units.

 A benchmark can be done to discuss the activities that lead to a better results and some synergies can be made between IST research centers.

 It is intention this year to improve the communication of CERIS through the social media, with strong link with IST communication group.
-Therefore the Open Day can contribute to improve and enrich the communication at IST community and to other higher education entities.
+Therefore the this annual event can contribute to improve and enrich the communication at IST community and to other higher education entities.